ffouquet42/Libft/README.md

 ## What's in this project

 This project contains several functions from the C library and other functions.
+It was realized with all the bonus.
 Here is the complete list below.

 ### Mandatory Part 1 - Libc Functions